rel-tech-fut/rel-tech-fut.github.io/index.md

 ![Senses](sens.jpg)

 Pattern recognition is an integral part of all human thought because it heavily influences the way humans perceive and interact with the world.
-The role pattern recognition plays in the way
+To illustrate this, we can explore the role pattern recongition plays on the way humans *see*.

 ### **Example**
 Index | Image